DaveVoyles/GamersOutreachCaseStudy/_posts/2017-3-23-GamersOutreach.md

 The project goal was to replace the static Google Form with an easy to extend web application that would not only collect the volunteer information, but also manage and visualize the data in order to improve Gamers Outreach staff processes.

+Furthermore, Gamers Outreach is largely organized by volunteer services, so technical projects may change hands often.
+With that in mind, they needed a solution that could allow developers from anywhere in the world to quickly make changes to the web app, immediately scale the application to meet demand, and of course back have rednundacy in case the code every got wiped when changings hands.

 ## Solution, steps, and delivery ##
 The team used the existing form as the basis for the volunteer information.
 This new way of managing profiles allows the volunteer to update their contact information or change their availability once their information was stored.